-- 2.1 If the rented housing is not available on the effective date of the rental agreement, the tenant shall not owe any rent or additional compensation until the day on which the rented housing is made available to him.
-Any and all obligations in this agreement, including the commencement term and rent instalments agreed upon, will be deferred to the date on which the rented housing is made available to the tenant.
-In this case, during the first month from the agreed commencement date of the rental agreement, the tenant is not entitled to termination of the rental agreement or compensation, unless the late availability is the result of intent or serious negligence on the part of the landlord.
-After that first month, the tenant is only entitled to compensation if the late availability is solely the result of intent or serious negligence on the part of the landlord.
+2.1 If the Premises is not available on the effective date of the rental agreement, the Tenant shall not owe any rent or additional compensation until the day on which the Premises is made available to him.
+Any and all obligations in this agreement, including the commencement term and rent instalments agreed upon, will be deferred to the date on which the Premises is made available to the Tenant.
+In this case, during the first month from the agreed commencement date of the rental agreement, the Tenant is not entitled to termination of the rental agreement or compensation, unless the late availability is the result of intent or serious negligence on the part of the Landlord.
+After that first month, the Tenant is only entitled to compensation if the late availability is the result of intent or serious negligence on the part of the Landlord.
 This provision does not apply if the rental commences on a day during the weekend or on a public holiday.
-In that case, the rental will commence on the next working day thereafter. - 2.2 On commencement of the rental agreement, the landlord will hand over to the tenant, in so far as applicable: - a. a minimum of two sets of kevs of the rented housing: - b. an inventory list and/or photo report of the inventory;
+In that case, the rental will commence on the next working day thereafter.

-- c. an inspection report with a description of the rented housing, in which the state of repair is recorded among other things; - d. a list of maintenance engineers or companies for the general maintenance of the property; - e. house rules of the owners' association ('Vereniging van Eigenaren'). - 2.3 The tenant and the landlord will together inspect the rented housing at the start of the rental agreement and commit themselves to date the inspection report and the inventory list and/or photo report of the inventory referred to in Article 2.2 and sign it for approval. - 2.4 The tenant declares that he accepts the rented housing in accordance with the inventory and inspection report referred to in this Article.
-The inventory and the inspection report form part of the rental agreement. - 2.5 The tenant is obliged to thoroughly inspect the rented housing within three weeks after delivery to him and to report any damage and defects found that are not stated in the inventory list/photo report and/or the inspection report in writing to the landlord and to the brokers. if brokers were involved in the formation of the rental agreement and these are stated in the rental agreement.
+- 2.2 On commencement of the rental agreement, the Landlord will hand over to the Tenant, in so far as applicable: - a. a minimum of two sets of keys of the Premises; - b. an inventory list and/or photo report of the inventory; - c. an inspection report with a description of the Premises, in which the state of repair is recorded among other things; - d. a list of maintenance engineers or companies for the general maintenance of the property: - e. house rules of the association of owners ('Vereniging van Eigenaren'). - 2.3 The Tenant and the Landlord will inspect the Premises together at the start of the rental agreement and commit themselves to date the inspection report and the inventory list and/or photo report of the inventory referred to in Article 2.2 and sign it for approval. - 2.4 The Tenant declares that he accepts the Premises in accordance with the inventory and inspection report referred to in this Article.
+The inventory and the inspection report form part of the rental agreement. - 2.5 The Tenant is obliged to thoroughly inspect the Premises within three weeks after delivery to him and to report any damage and defects found that are not stated in the inventory list/photo report and/or the inspection report in writing to the Landlord and to the brokers. if brokers were involved in the formation of the rental agreement and these are stated in the rental agreement.
 After this period, the inventory list and/or photo report of the inventory and the inspection report are considered valid and irrevocable between the parties.
-The landlord undertakes to carry out the necessary repairs within a reasonable period of time. - 2.6 In so far as not stated otherwise in the inventory list and/or photo report of the inventory and/or the inspection list or in the case where no inspection report was drawn up and the tenant has not reported any damages and defects to the landlord as referred to in Article 2.5, the housing will be considered to be in a good state of repair and the facilities will be considered to function properly. - 2.7 The tenant will be liable for the rented housing as from the effective date of the rental agreement or, if the keys of the rented housing were made available to the tenant earlier than agreed upon, as from the date the tenant receives the keys.
+The Landlord undertakes to carry out the necessary repairs within a reasonable period of time. - 2.6 In so far as not stated otherwise in the inventory list and/or photo report of the inventory and/or the inspection list or in the case where no inspection report was drawn up and the Tenant has not reported any damages and defects to the Landlord as referred to in Article 2.5, the housing will be considered to be in a good state of repair and the facilities will be considered to function properly. - 2.7 The Tenant will be liable for the Premises as from the effective date of the rental agreement or, if the keys of the Premises were made available to the Tenant earlier than agreed upon, as from the date the Tenant receives the keys.

-3 Intended use of the rented housing
+3 Intended use of the Premises